HlustikP/license-exporter/README.md

 Export only your dependencies to markdown: `licenseexporter --md` Export all dependencies to markdown: `licenseexporter --md --recursive`

+Note: Use `npx licenseexporter` if you install it as a local dev dependency.

 ## Options
 | Arg                   | Description                                                                     | Type           | Default        |
 |-----------------------|---------------------------------------------------------------------------------|----------------|----------------|